yaairfernando/blog_posts_api/README.md

 <!-- PROJECT LOGO -->
 <br />
 <p align="center">
-  <h2 align="center"> React and Redux Application</h2>
+  <h2 align="center"> API request with Redux-thunk</h2>

   <p align="center">
-    Project developed with React and Redux that implements a simple example of comunication components using redux and how to include a third library called react-redux to let react and redux to talk to each other.
+    This project is about how we fetch data from an outside API and make use it inside of our application.
+    We are going to use axios to make a request over to a free public service called JSONPlaceholder API.
+    We used redux-thunk to make an API request in our redux application.
     <br />
-    <a href="https://github.com/YairFernando67/songs"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/YairFernando67/blog_posts_api"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/YairFernando67/songs/issues">Report Bug</a>
+    <a href="https://github.com/YairFernando67/blog_posts_api/issues">Report Bug</a>
     ·
   </p>
 </p>